Post modified on

-Great feed can make a huge difference.
-Use it wisely and your PPC campaigns will become the competitive advantage.
+A great feed can make a huge difference.
+Use it wisely and your PPC campaigns will become a competitive advantage.
 It is hard to specify the details because it varies among different projects.
 These are the main questions I ask myself before drafting the feed request.

-- How different are the categories? – Are the search behavior patterns different among categories or product segments.
+- How different are the categories? – Do the search behavior patterns differ among categories or product segments.
 Should I include different (key)words to the ads?

-- Are there any specific products that have different benefit from the rest of the category? – Special gift from the producer or other benefit that isn’t applicable for the whole category but only for these individual products
+- Are there any specific products that have different benefits from the rest of the category? – Special gifts from the producer or other benefits that aren’t applicable for the whole category but only for these individual products

 - How to structure the campaigns + what do I need for bidding?- Do I need segment the campaigns by the margins, availability or another business priority (vendor investment, priority to sell goods from the warehouse,…)

-- What would be suitable sitelink? – the subcategories/ recommended collections etc.
+- What would be a suitable sitelink? – the subcategories/ recommended collections etc.

 2. Feed adjustments

-World isn’t perfect.
+The world isn’t perfect.
 So aren’t the feeds.
-So you need to be ready for changes and createing your own variables.
+So you need to be ready for changes and creating your own variables.

 Example: Select just the first word: replace reg.